biopython/biopython.github.io/wiki/GitUsage.md

 =========

-If you just want to grab the latest (not yet officially released) Biopython from our repository, see out [source code page](SourceCode "wikilink").
+If you just want to grab the latest (not yet officially released) Biopython from our repository, see our [source code page](SourceCode "wikilink").
 This page is about actually using git for tracking changes.